 Those sweeping aerial drone images of your home’s acreage and pics that show off your light-filled interior are sure to catch their eye.
 But it’s equally important to pair your amazing photos with a well-crafted narrative that helps buyers imagine what it would be like to live there.

-The description is your chance to emphasize the best aspects of both your home and the surrounding area, whether you have access to quality schools or are walking distance from the historic district with local shops and microbreweries.
+The listing description is your chance to emphasize the best aspects of both your home and the surrounding area, whether you have access to quality schools or are walking distance from the historic district with boutiques and microbreweries.

-Local MLSs, or the databases where for-sale property listings are aggregated and then to major real estate websites, typically will have a character count maximum syndicated for real estate descriptions.
+Local MLSs, or the databases where for-sale property listings are aggregated and then disseminated to major real estate websites, typically have a character limit for real estate listing descriptions.
 So you can’t write a novel about your home (nor will most buyers have the patience to read one).

-“I will always point out those desirable things that the buyer might not know otherwise from just looking at the pictures,” says Mary Jo Santistevan, who’s sold 81% more properties than the average agent in Phoenix and has 16 years of experience.
-“The description is our chance to put in things like, the hand scraped mahogany wood flooring, or chiseled stone from Italy.”
+“I will always point out those desirable things that the buyer might not know otherwise from just looking at the pictures,” says Mary Jo Santistevan, who works with 81% more single-family homes than the average agent in Phoenix and touts 17 years of experience.
+“The description is our chance to put in things like the hand scraped mahogany wood flooring or chiseled stone from Italy.”

-Remember to consider neighborhood features, like nearby walking trails or local attractions.
+Remember to highlight neighborhood features such as nearby walking trails or local attractions.
 A great location is especially important to share when your house is modest or needs some work, advises Mike Tchobanian, a top-performing Las Vegas agent.
 If your interior is fairly dated, for instance, he advises playing up that peaceful park at the end of your block instead.

 Examples of features and amenities for your real estate listing description: